ecmisra/Capstone-Client/README.md

 ### Future Improvements/Plans

-In the future, I would ideally like to
+In the future, I would ideally like to advance the functionality of this application.
+For example: have forms automatically calculate the total based on price per gallon and volume of gas purchased.
+I would also like to implement a table format for all Gas Logs to make the appearance cleaner/more professional.
+Even further advancements I'd like to see are integrating google maps API so that users can record their favorite or go-to gas station of choice.